 You can’t help but smile at these stunning 3 ½” Princess Peg Dolls, and they’re so unique that we had a feeding‐frenzy of little girl toy‐testers trying to play with them.
 Hand‐painted and sealed with non‐toxic paint, these remind us of the wooden Fisher Price Little People (that were actually little!) we played with as a child.
 They’re the perfect size for any doll house (check out our recommended picks for Princess Castles in the next section), and the simplicity of them is oh‐so refreshing — not a sequin, sparkle or petticoat in sight.
 These make a one‐of‐a‐kind gift that will be treasured by any young girl. (editor’s note: I can’t wait to give these to my daughter for Christmas!)

 The Disney Princess Toddler collection features all your child’s favorite princesses as younger toddler versions of themselves.
-These dolls really attract the 3–5 year olds with their larger-than-life reflective eyes (although we’ve seen 8 year olds happily playing with them as well), and if your child will fit into a size 3T-4T make sure to get the Disney Princess Doll and Dress Combo (age 3+, $45.98), which comes with a matching princess dress.
+These dolls really attract the 3–5 year olds with their larger‐than‐life reflective eyes (although we’ve seen 8 year olds happily playing with them as well), and if your child will fit into a size 3T‐4T make sure to get the Disney Princess Doll and Dress Combo, which comes with a matching princess dress.

-Another must-have for any wannabe princess’ collection, are the Barbie-style Disney princess dolls, which come in this amazing Royal Doll Collection pack.
-It includes all of their favorites (make sure to get the one that is updated with Anna and Elsa), and the sheer size of the box makes for a really, really impressive gift!
+Another must‐have for any wannabe princess’ collection, are the Barbie‐style Disney princess dolls, which come in this amazing Disney Princess Shimmering Dreams Collection.
+It includes 11 classic princesses (you’ll unfortunately have to buy Anna, Elsa and Moana separately), and the sheer size of the box makes for a really, really impressive gift!

 If you’re looking for something a bit more huggable – perhaps for a younger girl, or someone who likes to take their princesses to bed – we’ve found these 20” Disney Princess Plush Dolls to be a total hit.
 They are the perfect size for picking up and twirling around, and this is exactly what our testers did, pretending they were at the royal ball together.
 These also come in a smaller 11” size, but for our group of 3–6 year olds, the larger size got the bigger thumbs up.